-Louisa, 47, from Birmingham, works in a school and had seen how children in care flourish when they find their forever families.
+From Birmingham, Louisa, 47, worked in a school and saw how children in care flourish when they find their forever families.

-When her sons left home and she decided to extend her family, she contacted Barnardo’s, which has been finding families for vulnerable children for more than 100 years and went on to adopt six-year-old Polly*.
+When her sons left home and decided to extend her family, she contacted Barnardo’s, finding families for vulnerable children for more than 100 years and adopting six-year-old Polly*.

 Now, two years ago later, she can’t imagine life without her and hopes to inspire other people to consider adoption.

 “I work in a school so I’ve seen the astronomical difference which adoption can make to young lives.
 Children in care become so much happier after finding a forever home with a loving family.
 They finally have a stable home and they feel settled.
 They start doing better at school and they become so much more confident and articulate.

 “My two sons had grown up and flown the nest so I was on my own and coming back to an empty house after work.
 Something was missing – I realised I wanted to extend my family.